mohamedyousuf1/sam2-annotator/README.md

 ### 6. Update Configuration

-Edit `config.py` to set the correct paths for your model files:
+Edit `config.py` to set the correct paths for your model files, but edit it with your own paths for the model weights and yaml files:

 ```python
 MODEL_CHECKPOINT_PATH = r"E:\Segmentation\Annotator\sam2.1_hiera_large.pt"